daleonpz/daleonpz.github.io/_posts/randomthought/2017-05-30-why-do-we-live.md

 ```

 In the end, it is not about how long you can live, it is about how well you lived.
 Live on your own terms.
-In my case these are mye principles:
+In my case these are my principles:

 * Live in the present, it is the only moment that I can do something.
 * Avoid boredom.
 Feel alive, I am here to enjoy this game called life.